koying/openrgb_ha/README.md

 ### Home Assistant

 1. Go to the integrations page
-1. Click on the éAdd Integration" button at the bottom-right
+1. Click on the "Add Integration" button at the bottom-right
 1. Search for the "OpenRGB" integration
 1. Select the OpenRGB integration